SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

   //Checking the consitency of instances; validations are triggered based on conditions
   //Conditions (one or more are possible) can be specified for create, update, delete operations
-  //and modified fields; note: not available for unmanaged, non-draft RAP BOs. validation val1 on save { create; field field1; }
+  //and modified fields; note: not available for unmanaged, non-draft RAP BOs. validation val on save { create; field field1; }

   //Determinations
   //Modifying instances based on trigger conditions;
   //As above, conditions (one or more are possible) can be specified for create, update, delete
   //operations and modified fields.
-The triggering is possible for 'on modify' and 'on save'. determination det1 on modify { update; delete; field field1, field2; }
+The triggering is possible for 'on modify' and 'on save'. determination det1 on modify { update; delete; field field5, field6; }
-  determination det2 on save { create; field field3, field4; }
+  determination det2 on save { create; field field7, field8; }

-  //RAP business event (derived events with the specification 'managed evt ...' is also possible) event evt;
+  //RAP business event (derived events with the specification 'managed evt ...' are also possible) event evt;

   //RAP side effects, to trigger a reload of affected properties on the UI